 Later come back and listen to all three.
 I guarantee you one of them will stand out as a better melody.
 That’s the one to use!

 Fully Anchoring Your Web

 Now that you have lyrics, a melody and chords you are only lacking one thing – a recording!
-The only way a song truly exists these days is if it is recorded and put out on the Web for the world to hear.
-And know.
-And (we hope, we hope, we hope…) love.
+The only way a song truly exists these days is if it is recorded and put out on the Web for all the world to hear.. and know… and (hopefully!) love.

 “Writing a song is easy.